dinther/pathbuilder/README.md

 ```
 Returns two points for a nice balanced symetrical chamfer of size for a given point in the point list.

-## Commands
+# Commands
 Here is a quick overview of the commands implemented so far.
 Check out the detailed [command documentation in the wiki](https://github.com/dinther/pathbuilder/wiki)

-Every path command in Pathbuilder has an uppercase and a lowercase version.
-This is important as the case defines if the command works in absolute coordinates or relative from the current point.
+All path commands that handle x,y coordinates in some way have an uppercase and a lowercase version in Pathbuilder.
+This is an important distriction because the case defines if the command works in absolute coordinates `(Uppercase)` or relative `(lowercase)` from the current point.
 More about this in the wiki.
 In this overview I ignore the case.

-SVG Commands currently implemented are:
+## SVG Commands:
+The commands in this table should be fully compliant with the SVG path syntax.

 |Command|Code|Description|
 |-------|----|-------|